dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>How can I add a measurement to my trajectory?</summary>
 <p><div markdown="1">
-You can find a detailed description on how to add a measurement to a trajectory, inluding a video, in the tutorial section under <a href="tutorial.html#tutorial-measurement">Superpose structures based on a sequence alignment</a>.
+You can find a detailed description on how to add a measurement to a trajectory, inluding a video, in the tutorial section under <a href="tutorial.html#tutorial-measurement">Add a time-trace plot of a measurement for a trajectory</a>.
 The first part covers the adding of a measurement to the trajectory.
 </div></p></details>

 <a name='faq_measurement_fix'></a>